TypeScript

 declare const REACT_APP_ENV: 'test' | 'dev' | 'pre' | false;

-These examples can be seen in
+These examples can all be seen in

 .